Cchristineee/Cchristineee/README.md

 -   Hi there, my name is Christine! 👋🏾
 -   Computer Science major at SUNY College of Old Westbury
 -   👁 am interested in ...
 Software development, art, and gaming 👩🏾‍💻 🎨 🎮
 -   I’m currently learning ...
-Java, Python, Swift, etc
+Java, Python, and C++
 -   I’m looking to collaborate with ... developers and to learn from others
 -   ask me about ..... anything really
 -   📫 How to reach me ... https://www.linkedin.com/in/christine-grimadeau/